websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging/configuring-remote-live-staging.md

       If the Remote server is a cluster, you can set the Remote Host/IP to the cluster's load balanced IP address to increase the availability of the publishing process.
 See the `Configuring Remote Staging in a Clustered Environment <https://help.liferay.com/hc/en-us/articles/360018175251-Configuring-Remote-Staging-in-a-Clustered-Environment>`_ for details.
    ```

-1. Select whether to use a secure network connection (i.e., HTTPS) for the publication of Pages from Staging to Live.
+1. Select whether to use a secure network connection (i.e., HTTPS) for publishing Pages from Staging to Live.

 1. Select whether to manually define the remote Site URL.